afhpayne/adm/README.md

 <br><br>
 ## Running:

-1. Download ADM, make it executabe, and place it with user-executable files (e.g., /usr/local/bin/).
+1. Download adm, make it executable, and place it with user-executable files (e.g., /usr/local/bin/).
 When you login on reboot, just type 'adm' in your terminal.

-2. To have ADM start automatically when a user logs in, simply append
+2. To have adm start automatically when a user logs in, simply append
     ```
     adm
     ```